jhudsl/Informatics_Research_Leadership/docs/05-promoting_diversity.md

 For larger successes, consider sharing a meal or other social activity with your lab.
 For virtual or remote lab members this could be playing a game online.

 Again aim to do this with all your mentees/lab members.
 Be mindful about not singling out particular mentees.
-This could further make such lab members feel like they don't actually belong.
+This could further make such lab members feel like they don't belong.

 ### **Give feedback with cultural sensitivity**